endjin/AzureApimAndFunctionsIntegrationDefects/README.md

 ## Defects

-* Functions added via the UI do not automatically add the Function Key to the generated policy - thus all calls made via the APIM generated API or the Test UI fail with a 401 not authorised error.
+1. ~~While the first Function is imported correctly (i.e. Operation Id as specified in the original OpenAPI definition) any subsequent Function is incorrectly imported; a different Operation Id is generated,~~ subsequent Function OpenAPI model schemas are ignored / not merged in correctly.
-* While the first Function is imported correctly (i.e. Operation Id as specified in the original OpenAPI definition) any subsequent Function is incorrectly imported; a different Operation Id is generated, model schemas are ignored.
+2. Functions added via the UI do not automatically add the Function Key to the generated policy / Names Values - thus all calls made via the APIM generated API or the Test UI fail with a 401 not authorised error.
-* Because subsequent OpenAPI documents are not been imported / merged correctly the Test UI is incorrect / fails to run.
+3. Because subsequent OpenAPI documents are not been imported / merged correctly the Test UI is incorrect / fails to run.
-* This also means that API definitions as listed in the public Developer Portal are also incorrect / fails to run.
+4. This also means that API definitions as listed in the public Developer Portal are also incorrect / fails to run.

 ## Repro Steps